 (If you don’t know your Dosha – your Ayurvedic mind-body type, make sure to take my Dosha quiz and find out your Dosha!)

 For example my upper back can often be very tight and I sometimes struggle to hold even a gentle backbend for 5 breaths – which usually happens when my Vata is out of balance.

 And, interestingly some days I can execute backbends with no issues at all.

-When my body doesn’t move the way I wanted, I used to get really frustrated and I even feel very emotional about it.
+When my body didn’t move the way I wanted, I used to get really frustrated and I even feel very emotional about it.
 I didn’t know what this meant until my Yoga teacher explained what it is all about.
-I honestly thought that I was just so inflexible and I am just not good at Yoga!
+I honestly thought that I was just so inflexible and just not good at Yoga!

 So if you are thinking that you are not flexible enough to start yoga, your mind is also being inflexible.

 For example, when you see an advanced student doing a handstand, what are your instant thoughts?

 “Not in my lifetime”